Legal aid or legal costs assistance; application for

 In labor court proceedings , the provisions of the Code of Civil Procedure on legal aid apply accordingly.

 In social court proceedings , the provisions of the Code of Civil Procedure on legal aid apply mutatis mutandis, although the proceedings are free of charge in most cases and representation is compulsory only for proceedings before the Federal Social Court.
 At the request of the party involved, the court may itself select the lawyer to be assigned.
 Legal aid is not granted if the party is represented by another authorized representative (e.g. member or applicant of a trade union or association).

-In administrative court proceedings , the same provisions apply to legal aid as in civil proceedings.
+In administrative court proceedings , the provisions of the Code of Civil Procedure on legal aid shall apply mutatis mutandis.

 The prerequisite is that the applicant is unable to meet the costs of litigation, or can only meet them in part or in installments, based on his or her personal and economic circumstances.
 In addition, the intended legal action or legal defense must offer sufficient prospects of success and must not appear to be wanton.

 In order to determine the applicant's financial capacity, the so-called income to be used must be determined.
 This is the net income less certain amounts that must be available to the applicant and his or her family for living expenses, the costs of housing and heating, and any extraordinary burdens.
 Of the remaining amount of monthly income, up to 48 monthly installments equal to half of the income to be used must be applied.
-The applicant must also use his or her assets to the extent that this is reasonable for him or her.
+The applicant must also use his or her assets, insofar as this is reasonable for him or her.

 Legal aid shall not be granted if the costs of the legal proceedings are not expected to exceed four monthly installments plus the partial amounts to be paid from the assets.

 There is a reasonable prospect of success if the court considers the legal position of the applicant to be justifiable and is convinced that it is possible to adduce evidence.